springwolf/springwolf.github.io/docs/configuration/configuration.md

 There are 2 ways to configure Springwolf which can't be combined:

-1. `application.properties`, which is simple and moves all configuration to this file and annotations
+1. `application.properties`, which is simple and moves all configuration to this file and uses annotations
 2. (deprecated) `AsyncApiDocket`, which allows adding producers and consumers via code (instead of annotations)

 <Tabs>